developer-friendly/blog/docs/privacy.md

 ## Changes to This Policy

 We may update this privacy policy as needed.
-Any changes will be reflected in the "Last Updated" date below.
+Any changes will be reflected in the ":material-update: Last update" date below.

 ## Contact